Continuous-time extensions of discrete-time cocycles: Continuous-time extensions

 see \cite[Chapter 1]{hall2013lie}.
 Since a map $S^1\to \SL{d}$ is nullhomotopic if and only if it is homotopic to a constant map, it suffices to check whether a continuous, discrete-time cocycle $A:S^1\to \SL{d}$ is homotopic to the constant identity map $\Id:S^1 \to \SL{d}$ to determine whether $A$ is nullhomotopic.

-While Theorem \ref{thm:nullhomotopic_extension} might suggest that discrete-time cocycles which are not nullhomotopic cannot be extended to continuous time, it only shows that there is no natural extension.
-A corollary of Theorem \ref{thm:nullhomotopic_extension} shows that for any discrete-time cocycle $A$ in at least 3 dimensions there is a continuous-time cocycle extension $\Phi$ upon halving the rotation constant $\alpha$. \begin{corollary} Let $d \geq 3$.
+\begin{revision}While Theorem \ref{thm:nullhomotopic_extension} shows that discrete-time cocycles which are not nullhomotopic cannot be canonically extended to continuous time, a corollary of Theorem \ref{thm:nullhomotopic_extension} shows that for any discrete-time cocycle $A$ in at least 3 dimensions there is a continuous-time cocycle extension $\Phi$ upon halving the rotation constant $\alpha$.\end{revision} \begin{corollary} Let $d \geq 3$.
 Let $A$ be a discrete-time cocycle in $\SL{d}$ over a circle rotation by $\alpha$.
 There is a continuous-time cocycle $\Phi$ over the suspension flow by $\frac{1}{2}\alpha$ that satisfies

 for all $\theta \in S^1$. \end{corollary} \begin{proof} From $A$ we construct another discrete-time cocycle $B$ over a circle rotation by $\frac{1}{2}\alpha$ via

 Since the rotation speed of the driving of $B$ is half of that of $A$ we find